- The agent orange litigation

 Document 0033 was written during an all-night work session on 19 July 1979 by Michael and Maureen Ryan with their daughter Kerry; Ron DeBoer; John and Mildred Woods with their sons John and Jeffrey; Carol Yannacone and our daughter Claire; and on the phone, Frank McCarthy of AOVI (Agent Orange Victims International) and Joan McCarthy (no relation to Frank McCarthy) of VVA (Vietnam Veterans of America).

-Excerpts from the Veterans’ Goals & Objectives in the Agent Orange Litigation
+Veterans’ Goals & Objectives in the Agent Orange Litigation